einaregilsson/sudoku.js/README.md

 Sudoku Javascript library, based on Peter Norvig's solver

-This library was extracted from the Sudoku game at https://cardgames.io/sudoku/.
-It contains functions to generate and solve puzzles, get a list of conflicts in ongoing puzzles, and serialize and deserialize puzzles.
+This library was extracted from the Sudoku game at https://cardgames.io/sudoku/ and https://sudoku.lol It contains functions to generate and solve puzzles, get a list of conflicts in ongoing puzzles, and serialize and deserialize puzzles.